Structured Product as a Hedge

-So, we now have a pretty good understanding of what structured investments are and can decide if we need one or not.
+So, we now have a pretty good understanding of what structured product investments are and can decide if we need one or not.

 Do they act as a hedge?
 Yes!
-Do you need a structured investment to act as a hedge?
+Do you need a structured product investment to act as a hedge?
 No!

 That’s right!
 It comes back to the fallacy of mental accounting.
 You cannot rope off a section of your money and somehow treat it differently.
 All your investments are part of your asset allocation, even if you pay someone to put in a structured product.